 IVF Success Rates by Age

 Age is one of the most important factors affecting in vitro fertilization (IVF) success rates.
 Below, we share IVF success rates, by age group, as reported to the Society for Assisted Reproductive Technologies (SART) in 2012.

 These rates show the percent of women giving birth after an embryo transfer with IVF.
 First, we share IVF success rates for women that used fresh embryos.
-The second group shows birth rates for women that used frozen embryos with IVF.
+The second group of success rates below shows birth rates for women that used frozen embryos with IVF.

-- The quality of a younger woman's eggs is usually better.
+- The quality/genetic makeup of a younger woman's eggs is often better.

 Donor egg IVF success rates

 To get the best idea of your personal chances of success with IVF, talk with your doctor.
-Openly discuss your medical records, including test results and fertility history.
-Then ask about the benefits and risks of the in vitro fertilization process to see if this ART therapy may help you realize your dreams of starting a family.
+Openly discuss your medical history, including test results and fertility history.
+Then ask about the benefits and risks of IVF to you.

 - Centers for Disease Control and Prevention: Assisted Reproductive Technology (ART) Report: National Summary